 Rather than just making important characters higher level or protected by guards (as is the case in many locations in the game), they actually flipped a bit to make them invincible.

 It’s much same mysterious force that inexplicably keeps Tyrion Lannister alive, but in Skyrim it’s frustratingly protecting every Joffrey Baratheon.

-You’d have no way of knowing the target of your aggression was going to protected by an invisible hand until you after the old man you’d just hit with an axe enough times to turn a mammoth into a sweetroll sized chunks still seemed to be holding up surprisingly well — ultimately because he happened to be important a plot line you might not even be aware of.
+You’d have no way of knowing the target of your aggression was going to protected by an invisible hand until you after the old man you’d just hit with an axe enough times to turn a mammoth into a sweetroll sized chunks still seemed to be holding up surprisingly well — ultimately because he happened to be important to a plot line you were not even aware of.

 As MR BIFFO notes, sandbox games often have real problems with a lack of feeling of progression, even as you tick off main quests.

-RPG’s, especially MMORPGS, typically segement areas by difficulty level, requiring you attain a certain amount of experience before you are ready to tackle the enemies within.
+RPG’s, especially MMORPGS, typically segment areas by difficulty level, requiring you attain a certain amount of experience before you are ready to tackle the enemies within.
 This aids the sense of narrative progression and is something very much undermined by level scaling.